protontypes/open-sustainable-technology/README.md

 - [MUSE_OS](https://github.com/EnergySystemsModellingLab/MUSE_OS) - A open source agent-based modelling environment that can be used to simulate change in an energy system over time.
 - [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model.

-### Regional Energy System Models
-- [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth) - An Open Optimisation Model of the Earth Energy System.
-- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - A Sector-Coupled Open Optimization Model of the European Transmission System.
-- [PyPSA-FES](https://github.com/centrefornetzero/pypsa-fes) - A model that optimises investment and operation, and incorporates flexibility domestic demand flexibility to model scenarios for Great Britain's future energy system.
-- [pypsa-usa](https://github.com/PyPSA/pypsa-usa) - An open-source power systems model of the bulk transmission systems in the United States.
-- [24/7 CFE](https://github.com/PyPSA/247-cfe) - This project explores the means, costs and impacts of 24/7 Carbon-Free Energy procurement in Europe.
-- [TIMES-Ireland Model](https://github.com/MaREI-EPMG/times-ireland-model) - Information on the Irish energy system as it is today and the best available projections for what the future technology and fuel options and demands will be.
-- [Euro-Calliope](https://github.com/calliope-project/euro-calliope) - A model of the European electricity system built using Calliope.
-- [ReEDS](https://github.com/NREL/ReEDS-2.0) - A capacity planning and dispatch model for the North American electricity system.
-- [nempy](https://github.com/UNSW-CEEM/nempy) - Aims to enhance the Australian electricity industries modeling and analytical capabilities.
-- [openENTRANCE](https://github.com/openENTRANCE/openentrance) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modeling platform for assessing low-carbon transition pathways in Europe.

 ### Energy Markets
 - [Grid Singularity Energy Exchange](https://github.com/gridsingularity/gsy-e) - An interface to download and deploy interconnected, grid-aware energy marketplaces.
 - [origin](https://github.com/energywebfoundation/origin) - A set of toolkits that together provide a system for issuance and management of Energy Attribute Certificates.